 VHLA has funded several exciting new projects in the past few years.
 Dr. Horst-Shrivers from the University Medical Center in Groningen received a pilot grant award.
 With the hope of replacing the current blood or urine tests for detecting pheochromocytomas, she is testing whether the hormones released can be reliably measured in saliva.
 This approach, if successful, will clearly make the lives of individuals living with VHL a lot easier.
 Dr. Othon Iliopoulos, Associate Professor at the Massachusetts General Hospital in Boston, is using VHL zebrafish to screen for compounds that may alter the effect of VHL mutations.
 Zebrafish with the VHL gene deleted display a number of VHL lesions similar to those seen in people.
 Since these tiny fish are relatively transparent, you can actually “see” the effect that potential drugs have on the VHL manifestations.
-Professor Ian Frew at the University of Zurich is developing a model of kidney cancer in mice, a task that has been quite difficult to achieve.
-Dr. Frew will be able to use this model to test new drugs that can treat kidney cancer.
+Professor Ian Frew at the University of Freiburg is developing a model of kidney cancer in mice, a task that has been quite difficult to achieve.
+Dr. Frew is using this model to test new drugs that may treat VHL.

 In 2016, we have two new awardees: Michael B. Gorin, MD, PhD from the University of California and Raymond Kim, MD, PhD from the University of Toronto.
-Dr. Kim will head the VHL-IT Sharing International Consortium (VISIon) with the goal of developing a more efficient approach to collect information on VHL mutations and the way that VHL manifests in these individuals.
-Dr. Gorin will work on developing two new models to study VHL retinal lesions, one model will use pluripotent stem cells; the other model is a VHL knockout mouse.
+Dr. Gorin is working on developing two new models to study VHL retinal lesions, one model will use pluripotent stem cells; the other model is a VHL knockout mouse.
+Dr. Kim is leading the VHL-IT Sharing International Consortium (VISIon) with the goal of developing a more efficient approach to collect information on VHL mutations and the way that VHL manifests in these individuals.

-We anticipate that these talented investigators will help move the field of VHL research forward substantially in the next few years.
+VHLA anticipates that these talented investigators will help move the field of VHL research forward substantially in the next few years.
 This exciting research is supported by donations from the VHL community.
-With your support, we look forward to funding additional groundbreaking research projects in the years to come.
+With support by our donors, VHLA looks forward to funding additional groundbreaking research projects in the years to come.